 Every attempt will be made to keep all of you informed as to scheduling changes and any other pertinent information.

 Contact Information e-mail

-Per league rule, swim suits must be team suits.
+Per league rule, swim suits must be team suits (fitting and orders will be taken at the first 3 practices).
 This year’s or previous year’s TEAM SUITS are allowed to be worn at league meets as long as the suit is a “Team Suit” representing your parish.

 If your swimmer uses a swim cap, team swim caps are also required for all league meets.

 CYO of Nassau Suffolk County Dual Meet Competition